joonarafael/visualpathfinder/documentation/user_manual.md

 - Toggle Borderless Mode: Switch between the original bordered layout and the borderless pixelmap mode.
 It's recommended not to change to the borderless mode until you've established a large enough map as no scale can be seen in the borderless mode.

 - Toggle High Contrast Mode: Switch between the smoother toned-down colors and the contrasted colors enhanced with more saturation and brightness.

+- Toggle Indexes: Whether or not display the grid tile indexes or not.
+Visible only with zoom level greater than 3.

 **View**